AguaClara/Textbook/Flocculation/Floc_Intro.rst

    :align: center
    :alt: this image shows the floc baffle module out of the water within a plant.

-   Before being inserted into the floccualtor channel, the baffle module is constructed as a unit as shown here.
+   Before being inserted into the flocculator channel, the baffle module is constructed as a unit as shown above.

-AguaClara flocculators, like the one pictured above, are called **vertical hydraulic flocculators** because the baffles force the flow vertically up and down.
-If the baffles were instead arranged to force the flow side-to-side, the flocculator would be called a **horizontal hydraulic flocculator**.
-AguaClara uses vertical flocculators because they are more efficient when considering plant area.
-They are deeper than horizontal flocculators, which allows them to have a smaller `plan-view area <https://simple.wikipedia.org/wiki/Plan_view>`_ and thus to be cheaper.
+AguaClara flocculators, like the one pictured above, are called **horizontal vertical flow flocculators** (see :numref:`figure_HVflocculator`).

 **Finding the Minor Loss of a Baffle**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^